wtrewa/LYFCARE/README.md

-DERMSTORE is a E-commerce website which sell Body and Cusmetic reletaed products.
+LYFCARE is a E-commerce website which sell Body and Cusmetic reletaed products.
 This website build upon useing HTML CSS Javascript and React.

 <ul>
 <li>Screens Homepage / Landing Page </li>